 Seventy-two-year-old co-author Lani Morris, who has been working with the Map of Meaning for 20 years, says “our need for meaning is as vital as our need for water.
 Ageing brings many challenges and joys – what remains constant is our need for meaning.”

-The handbook will be launched by Dr Jane Kuepfer, from Conrad Grebel University College, Canada, who specialises in spirituality and ageing.
+The handbook was launched by Dr Jane Kuepfer, from Conrad Grebel University College, Canada, who specialises in spirituality and ageing.
 Dr Kuepfer describes the handbook as “an engaging and thought-provoking tool that is both rooted in the realities of getting older and helps elders, and those who live and work with them, to reach for meaning in daily life.”
 Service providers from across Australia including Christadelphian Aged Care, Resthaven, St Basil’s Aged Care Services and Uniting AgeWell Victoria/Tasmania had input into the handbook to ensure it was fit for purpose in their context.

 The Map of Meaning and Ageing: a handbook for service providers is available free to Meaningful Ageing Australia’s member organisations.
 Aspects of the guide will be published in our e-newsletter, website and social media channels.
-The resource can be ordered through our resources portal.
+The resource can be ordered through our resources webstore.